Lif28/KatLogger/python/1.1/README.md

 ![explain](https://github.com/user-attachments/assets/b9f3e514-42e6-4511-965c-ee18be5552e8)
 WARNING: THE AUTHORS OF THE PROJECT DO NOT ASSUME ANY RESPONSIBILITY AND DO NOT GUARANTEE THE ANONYMITY AND NON-PRESENCE/NON-TRACKING OF THE PERSON WHO IS DOING THE ATTACK.
 KATLOGGER IS FOR EDUCATIONAL PURPOSES ONLY AND MUST NOT BE USED ON OTHER DEVICES.
 KATLOGGER IS A SMALL PROJECT, THERE SHOULD BE NO BACKDOORS BUT IT IS NOT GUARANTEED THAT THERE CAN BE.
 THE POSSIBLE NON-PRESENCE OF BACKDOORS DOES NOT MEAN THAT YOU CANNOT BE TRACED.
 REMEMBER THAT ONLY YOU TAKE RESPONSIBILITY FOR THE PROJECTS PUBLISHED BY BLACKAT.
+REMEMBER THAT YOU MAY BE TRACED BY PUTTING YOUR BITCOIN ADDRESS FOR MINING.

 # DISCLAIMER
 ### KatLogger is for educational purposes only.